 On the state level, New York Governor Kathy Hochul has also promised to detail a plan for cell phone prevention in January 2025, at the start of the next legislative session.
 Last summer, she conducted a “listening tour” where she heard the perspective of NY students, teachers, and parents regarding cell phone usage in schools.
 This information, she says, will be used to inform her proposed legislation for the ban.

-Jonathan Haidt, a sociologist at NYU, Tech parent, and author of New York Times bestseller The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness.
+Jonathan Haidt is a sociologist at NYU, Tech parent, and the author of New York Times bestseller The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness.
 Haidt’s work has brought to light many of the harmful effects social media has on adolescents today, and he is a strong proponent of a DOE-wide cell phone ban.

 “There is a growing understanding that smartphones, social media, and addictive algorithms are incompatible with adolescent development,” he commented in a sit-down with The Survey.
 His work has amplified the social media conversation, ultimately bringing the issue of cell phone use to New York legislators’ desks.